David Gordon (choreographer): 1980s

 He also made Field, Chair and Mountain (1985) and Murder (1986) for American Ballet Theatre (ABT) at the invitation of Mikhail Baryshnikov.
-Murder later became part of David Gordon's Made in U.S.A., a television program commissioned by WNET and Great Performances in 1987 as part of the Dance in America series.
+Murder later became part of David Gordon's Made in U.S., a television program commissioned by WNET and Great Performances in 1987 as part of the Dance in America series.
 Gordon received a Primetime Emmy Award for the program.

 For the Brooklyn Academy of Music (BAM) in 1983, Gordon choreographed Act III, the dance section, of The Photographer, a multi-media piece about Eadweard Muybridge with music by Philip Glass, in which he incorporated Setterfield's earlier solo One Part of the Matter.
 Also, he directed Renard, a one-act chamber opera-ballet by Igor Stravinsky, for the Spoleto Festival USA in 1986.